fallahn/xygine/tutorial/part_5/readme.md

     spriteSheet.loadFromFile("assets/sprites/sprites.spt", m_resources);

-Note that a reference to the resource manager is passed to the function, so that any loaded textures are still kept by the `ResourceManager` as usual.
+Note that a reference to the resource manager is passed to the function, so that any loaded textures are still kept by the `ResourceHandler` as usual.

 When the sprite sheet is loaded (`xy::SpriteSheet::loadFromFile()` returns true on success) we can grab the loaded sprite data and store it in the `SpriteID` array